frans-fuerst/nanokontrol-config/README.md

 uv publish --token <TOKEN>
 ```

+## Missing for a v1.0

+* `info` lists all devices and identifies Korg products
+* `patch` implemented
+* default values properly for all BaseModel instances implemented
+* proper documentation and comments
+* linter is satisfied

 ## Troubleshooting

 * Reset to firmware defaults: SCENE + BACK + STOP + Turn on